ashlink11/portfolio/project-one-frontend-notes.md

 i overcame that challenge by concurrently executing on the low-level and studying on the high-level when necessary.

-most of the effort was retrying over and over to generate a build with C++, CMake, and LLVM where each error code was generally a step of progress. sidenote: C++ is probably the most popular language with which LLVM is used and CMake is project build/configuration software.
+most of the effort was retrying over and over to generate a build with C++, CMake, and LLVM where each error code was generally a step of progress. (sidenote: CMake is build/configuration software for projects.)

 in between, i studied the high-level llvm infrastructure and its source code directory layout, the order of execution of llvm filetypes (`.cpp` --> `.o` --> `.bc` --> `.ll` --> `.native`), as well as any additional theoretical compiler principles such as lexing, parsing, and linking.

-another huge low-level piece is that i had to study my machine's (macOS) file system (filesys to understand how & where language and tools software were/are installed. i did this mainly by navigating the terminal from the root (`/`), using `bash` commands, and also using the CMake desktop GUI application for a second method of configuration.
+another huge low-level piece is that i had to study my machine's (macOS) file system (filesys) to understand how & where language and tools software were/are installed. i did this mainly by navigating the terminal from the root (`/`), using `bash` commands, and also using the CMake desktop GUI application for an alternate approach to configuration.

-finally, i used modern ML tools like ChatGPT 3.5 and Gemini for rapid feedback to increase productivity/velocity because, like the agile philosophy emphasizes, "working code is the primary measure of progress". i had to get a minimal-viable project running so i could attempt using more advanced algorthms and compiler features in projects two and three.
+finally, i used the popular machine-learning tools ChatGPT 3.5 and Gemini for rapid feedback to increase productivity/velocity. because, like the Agile development philosophy emphasizes, "working code is the primary measure of progress". i had to get a minimal-viable project running so i could attempt using more advanced algorthms and compiler features for projects two and three.

 ## tl;dr-type conclusion

 in the end, my program generated one basic block of LLVM Intermediate Representation (IR) bitcode, which was surprisingly simple and easy to read. this IR can then be translated into the assembly code (ASM) and instruction set architecture (ISA) of any compatible x86, ARM, PowerPC, etc. computer architecture which Apple, Microsoft and Linux use/run on. because the IR is a target-agnostic bitcode runtime layer, this yielded the original "virtual machine" in LLVM's "low-level virtual machine" acronym.

-for me, the keys to the low-level were focusing on: the project & llvm source code, the llvm libraries & headers, and of course, the cmake config file.
+for me, the keys to the low-level were focusing on: the project source code, the llvm libraries & headers, and of course, the cmake config file.

 and my take on the keys to the high-level were the concepts of: compiler frontend vs. backend, compiler vs. programming language, and compiler vs. operating system.